Operation Vigorous: Convoy

-11 June
+Operation Rembrandt, 11 June

 To camouflage preparations, the eleven merchantmen were loaded at Alexandria, Port Said, Suez, Haifa and Beirut, rendezvousing at Port Said and Haifa.
 Secrecy led to a lack of practice for the military passengers who made up damage control and fire-fighting parties and some defects in the ships' guns went unnoticed.
 The Port Said ships Aagtekirk, Bhutan, City of Calcutta and Rembrandt of Convoy MW 11c, sailed 36 hours early in the afternoon of 11 June, in Operation Rembrandt, each towing an MTB.
 Escorted by Coventry and eight s, Convoy MW 11c was to simulate the Malta convoy and steam about as far as the Tobruk meridian and turn back to rendezvous with the remainder.
-It was hoped that the decoy operation would lure out the Italian fleet, which would be exposed to attack and run short of fuel before the main convoy sailed.
-During the night five of the freighters for Operation Harpoon rendezvoused with the tanker Kentucky off Gibraltar; by morning GM4 was making 12–13 kn to the east.
+It was hoped that the decoy operation would lure out the Italian fleet, expose itself to attack and run short of fuel before the main convoy sailed.
+During the night five of the freighters for Operation Harpoon rendezvoused with the tanker Kentucky off Gibraltar; by morning Convoy GM 4 was making 12–13 kn to the east.